elysion-powered/spec/Texture.md

 A texture needs the following functions:
 * loadFromFile
 * pixels[x][y] <-- provides read access to any pixel of the texture

+As soon as the texture is loaded, the pixels are written to the array which then can be accessed.